kubernetes/kops/docs/cli/kops_rolling-update_cluster.md

 Rolling update a cluster instance groups.

-This command updates the running instances to match the cloud specifications.
+This command updates a kubernetes cluseter to match the cloud, and kops specifications.

-Use KOPS_FEATURE_FLAGS="+ValidiateAndDrainRollingUpdate" to use beta code that drains the nodes and validates the cluser.

 To perform rolling update, you need to update the cloud resources first with "kops update cluster"

+Use KOPS_FEATURE_FLAGS="+DrainAndValidateRollingUpdate" to use beta code that drains the nodes and validates the cluser.

 ```
 kops rolling-update cluster